Arnold-Dsouza/TABU/GITHUB_ACTIONS_SETUP.md

 ## ✅ What's Configured

-Your TABU 2 project now has **complete automated builds** for both Android and iOS platforms using GitHub Actions!
+Your TABU 2 project now has **complete automated builds** for Android platform using GitHub Actions!

 ## 📋 GitHub Actions Workflows